Healthy Holidays annual report

 Marketing and promotion

-Healthy Holidays in Leeds during 2023 was promoted in multiple ways reflecting the diverse strands of provision in the city but included social media, Leeds City Council and provider websites, traditional flyers and banners as well as direct mailings from Healthy Holidays, through schools and third sector partners.
-We have anecdotal evidence that word of mouth played its part in the promotion of the scheme with eligible families.
+Healthy Holidays in Leeds during 2024 was promoted in multiple ways reflecting the diverse strands of provision in the city but included social media, Leeds City Council and provider websites, traditional flyers and banners as well as direct mailings from Healthy Holidays, through schools and third sector partners.
+As with each year, we have anecdotal evidence that word of mouth played its part in the promotion of the scheme with eligible families.
+Significant promotion of the new booking system was undertaken encouraging eligible families to sign up to the scheme and included the use of a local authority billboard site in Armley, an area of high need.

 Celebration of the programme took place through social media, traditional media, including local tv news, provider celebration events and presentations to our stakeholders.